 Many thanks to Ginger Levanti and Frida for the recipe!
 If anyone would like to share a recipe, I always like to try new dishes.
 Please feel free to comment below or email me.

 This article was posted on Wednesday, July 18th, 2007 at 3:30 pm and is filed under Ashe Mast - Yogurt Stew, Countries & Cultures, Iran, Languages, Main Course, Persian, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Recipe for Ashe Mast – A White Persian Stew”